Peru travel guide

 Kidnappings and hold-ups

 Tourists, especially those travelling alone, are at risk of ‘express kidnapping’.
 Victims are taken hostage and forced to withdraw money from ATMs for their release, usually at night.
 Incidents often involve armed criminals posing as taxi drivers, or taxi drivers working for organised gangs.
-Provincial and inter-city buses are sometimes held up by armed robbers.
+Armed robbers sometimes hold up provincial and inter-city buses.

 If a kidnapping or hold-up happens to you: